suleman-dawood/generative-pretrained-transformer/README.md

 Run the following command to start pretraining:

+python downloader.py
-python pretrain.py
+python tokeise.py

-Fine-tuning

-After pretraining, fine-tune the model using:

-python finetune.py
+python main.py

-Text Generation

-To generate text based on a trained model, run:

-python generate_text.py
+python ui.py

-This will generate text and save it to output.txt.
+This will generate text and save it to output.txt and launch on a local server.
-Files

-    pretrain.py: Script to handle pretraining.
-    finetune.py: Script for fine-tuning the model.
-    generate_text.py: Script to generate text from the trained model. train.py: Contains training logic.
-    model.py: Defines the architecture of the Bigram model.

 License